aariani/Common_Bean_RNA-Seq_Coexpression_Network/README.md

 * Pvul_coexp_net_PCC.txt is a similar to Pvul_coexp_net.txt but contains a 3rd column showing the PCC.

 Both the files used a PCC threshold of 0.8
-These data could be directly used for research studies
+These data are compatible with several programs for network visualization and analysis like 'Cytoskape' and could be directly used for research studies

 ===========================================================================================================

 The folder "raw_coexpression" contains 18053 files named with common bean gene ID accordingly to [Phytozome platform] (www.phytozome.net).

 Each file is tab-delimited and contains 2 columns: